luije87/documentation/csv.rst

 ============================= ==========================================================================================
 Header                        Value
 ============================= ==========================================================================================
-preferred_name                The staff member's preferred name middle_name                   The staff member's middle name gender                        The gender of the user.
+first_name 										The staff member's first name **Required for new records** last_name											The staff member's last name preferred_name                The staff member's preferred name **Do not include the last name as this will cause duplication on the user's profile** middle_name                   The staff member's middle name gender                        The gender of the user.
 One of "Male", "Female", "Other", or blank (Not specified) bio                           The staff member's bio